Connect with Wellington

 Benefits to you

 We pass on the benefits of being a capital city university to our students.
-You can take advantage of our close partnerships while you are studying and in your career.
-We can help you build your future.
+Take advantage of our close partnerships while you are studying and in your career, and let us help you build your future.

 Internships and networking